renaissance-publishing/renaissance/content/chapters/28-building-characters.md

 - *Read* at at least 60.
 - *Persuasion* and *Protocol* at at least 50.
 - Other social skills if you have the points.
-  - Deception can be useful—the bold truth is not always the best medicine.
+  - Deception can be useful — the bold truth is not always the best medicine.
   - Even *Intimidate* could be useful for some unusual personalities.
 - Craft: Chemistry at at least 40
   - Brews, potions, and medicines (or just a cup of tea or shot of bourbon) have long been a part of emotional support.